bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-29-Multivariate Analysis.md

 title: MULTIVARIATE ANALYSIS
 ---

-**MULTIVARIATE ANALYSIS**

 **SAUMYA BHATNAGAR**

-The data I’m studying here is biting fly data.
+OBJECTIVE- The data I’m studying here is biting fly data.
 There are 70 observations on two species of biting flies with 7 variables as:

 X1 = wing length